UK Antislavery Policy Statement 2020 - Qioptiq Ltd.

 Our senior business unit leaders have day-to-day responsibility for implementing this policy, monitoring its use and effectiveness and dealing with any queries about it as it relates to their respective business lines.

-The Company’s managers are responsible for discussing our policy with all employees in our organization and for ensuring that its provisions are understood and observed.
-Each manager is responsible for practicing diligent supervision to ensure the ethical and legal business behavior of those employees for whom the manager has operational responsibility.
+The Company’s managers are responsible for discussing our policy with all employees in our organisation and for ensuring that its provisions are understood and observed.
+Each manager is responsible for practicing diligent supervision to ensure the ethical and legal business behaviour of those employees for whom the manager has operational responsibility.
 Each employee also has direct personal responsibility for following the provisions of this Policy and for taking the initiative to seek help or clarification to avoid unethical or illegal business decisions.